ProvisionGenie/ProvisionGenie/Docs/DeploymentGuide.md

 ![Resource Group Overview](media/AzureResourceGroupOverview.png)

-As a last step in this section, obtain your subscriptionID:
+As a last step in this section, obtain your Subscription ID:

 - Select the resource group you just created
-- Copy the value of the **SubscriptionID**, save it here: [copied values](../Deployment/CopiedValues.md)
+- Copy the value of the **Subscription ID**, save it here: [copied values](../Deployment/CopiedValues.md)

 That's it!